Murder of Carol Jenkins: Murder

 In September 1968, 20-year-old Carol—dressed in a white cotton turtleneck, a pair of olive-green wool pants, a brown jacket, and a bright yellow scarf—embarked on her first day of selling encyclopedias door-to-door.
 To impress her boss, she volunteered to go to Martinsville, Indiana.
-Martinsville was known to be a sundown town, yet Carol thought she would be safe that evening, as she would be traveling there with three co-workers—two white men and a 19-year-old black woman.
+Martinsville was known to be a sundown town, yet Carol thought she would be safe that evening, as she was traveling there with three co-workers—two white men and a 19-year-old black woman.

 While on her route, two white men in a car began following her, cat-calling at her and hurling racist slurs.
 She approached the home of a young white married couple, Don and Norma Neal, seeking help, asking them, "Please let me in.
 I've got somebody following me."

 The Neals called police out to their residence.
-The police reported that they tracked down two locals who admitted following her, but admitted to nothing else.
+The police reported that they tracked down two locals who admitted following her but nothing else.

 Norma Neal walked several blocks with Carol, looking for her co-workers.
 When they could not find them, Neal offered to let Carol stay at their residence.
 Carol turned down the offer, saying that she did not want to trouble them further.
 Around 8:30 P.M., Carol then walked off, heading to the predetermined rendezvous point where she was supposed to meet her co-workers to head back to Rushville.

 Approximately 15 to 30 minutes later, two men got out of their car and chased her down.
-Her arms were held back from behind by one man, while the other man stabbed her with a screwdriver in her heart.
+Her arms were held back from behind by one man, while the other man stabbed her in the heart with a screwdriver.
 The men left her in the street where, bleeding out from the wound, she died.

-Carol's father insisted that, due to the racist past of Martinsville, the police should bring in the FBI to help investigate, but the police refused.
-Davis would later say, "I felt that because she was a black girl, nobody did anything."
+Carol's father insisted that, due to the racist past of Martinsville, the police bring in the FBI to help investigate, but the police refused.
+Davis later said, "I felt that because she was a black girl, nobody did anything."